 Special events are held in the Independence Park most weekends during the tulip festival period.
 Admission to these events is mostly gratis, while access to the park itself is always free.

 Events usually include special cultural shows and activities for families with children.
 Towards the end of the festival, pottery is exhibited (and sold) from artists’ stands in the park.
 Bulbs are usually sold at the end of the festival.

 Food and drink are usually sold from a marquee tent during the tulip festival.
-However, all the restaurants of Morges old town and water front area (more pricey but with wonderful views) are only a short stroll away.
+However, all the restaurants of Morges old town and waterfront area (more pricey but with wonderful views) are only a short stroll away.

 Transportation to Morges in Switzerland

 Getting to Morges is very easy by car or train.
 Around three trains per hour arrive from Genève-Cointrin (via Nyon) in half an hour and around ten minutes from Lausanne.
-CGN Lake Geneva pleasure cruise boats also calls at Morges on weekends from spring.
+CGN Lake Geneva pleasure cruise boats also call at Morges on weekends from spring.
 See Swiss Railways for public transportation options and online tickets.